Gardening Answers Knowledgebase

 "The term 'Dragons Blood' is interchangeably used to refer to plants from three quite different families: Dracaena cinnabari (Socotra) and Dracaena draco (Canary Islands) in the Dracaenaceae family; the palm genus Daemonorops (Malaysia), and the genus Croton (South America) in the Euphorbiaceae family. [...]
 Although Daemonorops resin is similar in appearance, its origin and preparation are different to Dracaena resin.
 The fruits are covered in small imbricate scales through which the resin exudes, forming a brittle, red resinous layer on the outside of the fruits.
 Collection occurs just before the fruit is fully ripe. [...]
 Although used in the same way as Dracaena, the powdered form of Daemonorops was used extensively, especially in America, as an acid resist by photo-engravers up until the 1930s.
 It also appears to be used in both traditional Chinese medicine and Chinese herbal folk medicine.
 Daemonorops is traditionally used to stimulate the circulation, promote tissue regeneration by aiding the healing of fractures, sprains and ulcers and to control bleeding and pain."
 [My note: Daemonorops draco is referred to as Xue Jie in Chinese medicine.]

 Please note that we are not medical professionals, so if you are considering using a substance which claims to contain Daemonorops draco, you should consult your healthcare provider.
 However, I can tell you that there are ongoing concerns about contamination of patented herbal remedies.
-New York University's Langone Medical Center has a useful guide to traditional Chinese herbal medicine and related safety concerns.
+University of Minnesota has information on traditional Chinese herbal medicine and related safety concerns.

 Link to this record only (permalink)